 Professor Peter Lee

-The politics and ethics of war and military intervention, the ethics and ethos of lethal military drone operations, the politics and ethics of identity, and the application of Foucauldian conceptions of power, truth and subjectivity to contemporary political discourse.
+The ethics of AI and autonomous weapon systems, the politics and ethics of war and military intervention, the ethics and other human factors of lethal military drone operations, and the application of Foucauldian conceptions of power, truth and subjectivity to contemporary political discourse.
 Peter is available for PhD supervision in these fields.